L-P/the-terse-time-tracker/README.md

 # Until now the tasks had no tags, let's categorize them:
 $ tt foobaring @acme-corp @billable

-# It is assumed you want to keep the previous tags when switching tasks over:
+# It is assumed you want to keep the previous tags when switching tasks:
 $ tt bazzing

-# If you want to remove a tag, amend with a new tag list that will override the
+# If you want to remove a tag, amend with a new tag list that will overwrite
-previous one:
+# the previous one:
-$ tt amend @acme-corp

-# Since we're editing the current running task, would could as well reuse the
-previous command without having a new task created:
 $ tt bazzing @acme-corp